Every region in France supports a large population of milk-giving animals which provide the raw material for French

-AOC is the denomination of a country, a region or a locality, used to designate a product of the region which has quality and characteristics that are exclusively or essentially derived from the geographic environment.
+AOP (in English: PDO – Protected Designation of Origin) is the name of an identification form used by the European Union (including France) used to designate a product of a region that has quality and characteristics that are exclusively or essentially derived from the geographic environment.

 The denomination establishes the natural factors of a terroir (production conditions) and the human factors (expertise and practices) in their relationship to the specific features of the cheese.

 28 AOP cow’s milk cheeses

 - Blue cheese: Bleu d’Auvergne, Bleu de Gex, Bleu des Causses, and Bleu du Vercors-Sassenage,

 - Brie de Meaux,